kelangarcia/Automation_of_a_Linear_Gradient_Mixer_for_Chromatography/README.md

 All the folders and files included are explained below:

-- "Automation of Gradient Mixer for Chromatography.pdf": Technical explanation of machine design, circuit, code, etc...
+- "Automation of Gradient Mixer for Chromatography.pdf": Technical motivation and explanation of the machine.
+It explains why and how the final design, circuit, code, etc... works.

 - "3D Case": This folder includes the 3D files exported into .stl (This is the format used for 3D printing).
 Just upload this file to a 3D printer or sent it to a production company.